aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

     \end{equation}

-We  note here is that the above equation is given particularly for the x-polarized light.
-However, the same thing can also be evaluated for y or z-polarized light.
+We note here that the above equation particularly deals with x-polarized light.
+However, the same variable can also be evaluated for y or z-polarized light.

 The KS decomposition of the absorption spectrum in Eq. :math:`\ref{eq:3}` is defined as

 .. math::
     \begin{equation}